Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

 A vision statement describes your coffee shop’s objectives at the highest level.
-It’s what your coffee shop will end up as if everything goes to plan.
+It’s what your coffee shop will end up like if everything goes to plan.

 Let’s look at the mission statements of a few successful coffee shops:

-Coffee Bean and Tea Leaf: To be “Simply the Best” roaster and global retailer of specialty coffee and tea.
+Coffee Bean and Tea Leaf: To be “Simply the Best” roaster and global retailer of speciality coffee and tea.

 Dunkin’ Donuts: To be always the desired place for great coffee beverages and delicious complimentary donuts & bakery products to enjoy with family and friends.

-Your vision statement should be aspirational while being directly applicable to your business.
+Your vision statement should be aspirational while being directly applicable to your coffee shop business.

 If you have no intention of expanding globally, there’s no point talking about being the best global retailer of coffee.
 Instead, think about how you can make the statement relevant to your actual goals.

-While you are planning your coffee shop, it’s important to write a business plan.
+Before you open a coffee shop, it’s important to write a business plan.
 This will help define your journey to success and highlight any potential pitfalls before you start.

-The sections in your business plan will depend on your exact needs, but most will contain the following information.
+The sections in your coffee shop business plan will depend on your exact needs, but most will contain the following information.

-- Executive summary: A summary of your business, including why it will be successful.
+- Executive summary: A summary of your business, including why it will be a successful coffee shop.

-- Company overview: Practical details about your business, including owners, location, and costs.
+- Company overview: Practical details about your business, including owners, coffee shop location, and startup costs.

 - Market and customer analysis: Details about the local and national market.
-Include information on competitors.
+Include information on competitive coffee shop businesses.

-- Sales and marketing plan: Practical details about your products and how you will handle sales.
-Also include what you will do to promote your business.
+- Sales and marketing plan: Practical details about your products and how you will handle inventory management and sales volume.
+Also, include what you will do to promote your business.

-- Operating plan: Information about how you will run your business, e.g. opening hours, staff, suppliers, opening and closing procedures.
+- Operating plan: In your coffee shop business plan, you need to include information about how you will run your business, e.g. opening hours, staff, suppliers, opening and closing procedures.

-- Management team: Who will run the coffee shop and why are they well placed to make it a success.
+- Management team and business structure: Who will run the coffee shop and why are they well-placed to ensure consistent quality standards are met to make the coffee shop a success.

 - Financial plan: Include operating costs, startup costs, expected sales, revenue, cash flow, etc.